PizzaServices/location-service/README.md

 License:
 --------

-The code is orginally from Ashwin Nair, I just made some changes to it to make the setup smoother and added testing functionality with a better setup.
+The code is orginally from Ashwin Nair, and Alexander Mueller

 Licensed under the Apache License, Version 2.0.